CharliePalm/Francis/README.md

 ## Future Plans

-If at all possible, I would like to expand the usage of variable definition, helper function invocation, and other such tools that Notion doesn't support.
+~If at all possible, I would like to expand the usage of variable definition, helper function invocation, and other such tools that Notion doesn't support.~
-Doing so is going beyond a translator and quickly becoming a compiler but that's the one thing that I feel could really expand this project, though currently I have no plans or ideas on how to efficiently implement this.
+~Doing so is going beyond a translator and quickly becoming a compiler but that's the one thing that I feel could really expand this project, though currently I have no plans or ideas on how to efficiently implement this.~

+The above is done!
+For now I think this is as far as this project can go without a major overhaul of the API itself on Notions end.
+For now, I'm calling it done until somebody tells me otherwise!
+Feel free to reach out with any functionality you think should be included.

 ## License
 [MIT License](https://opensource.org/licenses/MIT)